adore/daylight/doc/develop.md

   ````

 In this case `published?`, `slug`, `created_at`, and `updated_at` are never
-sent in the POST or PUT/PATCH.
+sent in a PUT update.

 ### Controllers